 Creating a Positive Learning Environment

-Students who develop self-awareness, self-control and interpersonal skills are better able to thrive in school, work and life.
-Teachers already know that students who can manage their emotions often have the interpersonal skills to avoid physical aggression and other negative or disruptive behaviors.
-Not much learning can take place in an environment where students are out of control, don’t feel safe, or don’t feel supported.
+Students who develop self-awareness, self-control and interpersonal skills can thrive in school, work and life.
+Teachers already know that students who can manage their emotions often have interpersonal skills that mitigate physical aggression and other negative or disruptive behaviors.
+Not much learning can take place in an environment where students are out of control, don’t feel safe or don’t feel supported.
 In other words, the more students with great social and emotional skills, the better the learning environment.

 SEL Approaches for the Classroom